-Many testing sites are now using oral or finger prick rapid assays.
+Many testing sites are now using oral or finger prick rapid tests.
 The oral test, for example, involves swabbing the upper and lower gums inside the mouth.
 The sample is then placed into a developer vial, with results available within 20 to 40 minutes.
 At home-HIV self-testing kits are also available.